 7. Errors in Published Works

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
 If the editor or the publisher learns from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper or provide evidence to the editor of the correctness of the original paper.

-Opinions expressed in articles published in the ITB Journal are those of the author(s) and do not necessarily represent opinions of the Bandung Institute of Technology (ITB).
-The ITB Journal does not guarantee the appropriateness for any purpose of any method, product, process, or device described or identified in an article.
-Trade names, when used, are only for identification and do not constitute endorsement by ITB Journal.
+Opinions expressed in articles published in the Journal of Mathematical and Fundamental Sciences are those of the author(s) and do not necessarily represent opinions of the Bandung Institute of Technology (ITB).
+The Journal of Mathematical and Fundamental Sciences does not guarantee the appropriateness for any purpose of any method, product, process, or device described or identified in an article.
+Trade names, when used, are only for identification and do not constitute endorsement by Journal of Mathematical and Fundamental Sciences.

-- Template of how to respond the reviewer's comments can be downloaded here.
+- Template of how to respond to the reviewer's comments can be downloaded here.

 Sutasurya, L.A. & Riyanto, B., Title of Paper, Name of Journal, 8(1), pp. 20-25, Dec.
 2005.
 (Journal)

 Sutasurya, L.A., Handojo, A. & Riyanto, B., Title of Book, ed.
 2, Publisher, 2007.
 (Book)

 Williams, J., Name of Paper, Name of Book, Name of the editor(s), eds., Publisher, pp. 67-69, 2006.
 (Book with paper title and editor)